Austin Pils Pilsner

 1. Remove the yeast packet from under the lid of the can of Brewing Extract (you won’t be using this), then place the unopened cans and BrewMax LME in hot tap water.

-2. Place the contents of one packet of the Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.
-Repeat for the second packet of Hallertau.
+2. Place the contents of 1/2 packet of the Hallertau pellet hops into a hop sack tying it closed, then trim away excess material.
+Add the remaining ½ packet of hops into a second hop sack, sack tying it closed, then trim away excess material.

 3. Place the contents of the Pilsen Malt packet into the last muslin sack tying it closed, then trim away excess material.